mileslucas/sirius-b/README.md

-# Sirius B Data Reduction
+# An imaging search for post-main sequence planets of Sirius B

 **PI: Michael Bottom, Institute for Astronomy**